Excitement and disappointment as World Cup 2026 cities named - WHIZ News

 “It was Dallas and then Atlanta and it was like what?
 Then we all went crazy,” Atlanta Sports Council President Dan Corso said.

-Both Atlanta and Seattle, which currently have artificial turf at their stadiums, will have to install real grass for the World Cup.
+Atlanta and Seattle were among the cities that currently have artificial turf at their stadiums and will have to install real grass — likely temporarily — for the World Cup.

-Brian Bilello, president of Boston Soccer 2026 and the New England Revolution, was already looking ahead to his city’s preparations.
+Brian Bilello, president of Boston Soccer 2026 and the New England Revolution, was already looking ahead to preparations for the big event.

 Ohio Gov. Mike DeWine tied to find a silver lining amid the disappointment.